 Rarely anywhere in the world do you get two days of racing as strong as you do within the Breeders’ Cup, but what’s most astonishing is the prize money that’s on offer.
-With over $28 million spread between the 13 races, it means that the minimum prize pool for any single race is that of $1million, which is often as big as you will find at most other high-profile meetings.
+With $28 million spread between the 14 races, it means that the minimum prize pool for any single race is $1million, which is often as big as you will find at most other high-profile meetings.

-The meeting is often held at the start of November, taking place on the Friday, through to the Saturday.
-In 2019, the Friday will host 5 races in total, with the Saturday hosting the remaining 9, finishing with the $6million Classic.
+The meeting is usuakky held at the start of November, taking place on the Friday, through to the Saturday.
+In 2022, the Friday will host five races in total, with the Saturday hosting the remaining nine, finishing with the $6million Breeders’ Cup Classic.

 Breeders’ Cup Major Races

 One of the last big flat racing meetings of the year comes from the USA in the form of the Breeders’ Cup.
-This years’ renewal comes from Keeneland which is also home to the $1 million Blue Grass Stakes.
-The main event is the Breeders’ Cup Classic and our predictions for this will be available below.
+The main event is the Breeders’ Cup Classic which takes place on the second day of the meeting on the Saturday.

 |Day||Race||Grade / Length||Last Winner|